esrlabs/chipmunk/cli/README.md

 Usage: cargo chipmunk <COMMAND>

 Commands:
-  environment     Provides commands for the needed tools for the development [aliases: env] print-dot       Prints an overview of targets dependencies in print-dot format for `Graphviz` [aliases: dot] lint            Runs linting & clippy for all or the specified targets build           Build all or the specified targets clean           Clean all or the specified targets test            Run tests for all or the specified targets run             Build and Run the application reset-checksum  Resets the checksums records what is used to check if there were any code changes for each target [aliases: reset] shell-completion  Generate shell completion for the commands of this tool in the given shell, printing them to stdout [aliases: compl] help            Print this message or the help of the given subcommand(s)
+  environment       Provides commands for the needed tools for the development [aliases: env] print-dot         Prints an overview of targets dependencies in print-dot format for `Graphviz` [aliases: dot] lint              Runs linting & clippy for all or the specified targets build             Build all or the specified targets clean             Clean all or the specified targets test              Run tests for all or the specified targets run               Build and Run the application release           Builds Chipmunk and generates a release (defaults to Release mode) reset-checksum    Resets the checksums records what is used to check if there were any code changes for each target [aliases: reset] shell-completion  Generate shell completion for the commands of this tool in the given shell, printing them to stdout [aliases: compl] help              Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help